QDEC Lab Group

 Picture

-Currently: Assistant Professor of Instruction, Medical Geography, UF
+Currently: Associate Professor of Instruction, Medical Geography, UF

 Gabriela Hamerlinck, PhD